Back to Kohler Guides

 This issue almost always looks more complex than it is — the majority of cases trace back to a single setting, a stale credential, or a default that shipped wrong.

-- Mineral buildup in valve
+• Mineral scale buildup in the valve

-- Water pressure too high
+• Water pressure too high for the valve

-- Debris in valve seat
+• Debris caught on the valve seat

 Official Manufacturer Manual